Orthodontic Emergencies in Greenwood Village

-True orthodontic emergencies are rare, but when they occur we are available to you.
-As a general rule, you should call our office when you experience severe pain or have a painful appliance problem you can't take care of yourself.
-We’ll be able to schedule an appointment to resolve the problem.
+Orthodontic emergencies are pretty rare, but we are here to help when they occur.
+As a general rule, call our orthodontic practice when you experience severe pain or have an appliance problem you can't take care of yourself.
+We can schedule an appointment to resolve the issue asap.

 If your appliance is poking you, place wax on the offending part.

-If your bracket or band is still attached to the wire, you should leave it in place and put wax on it if needed for comfort.
-If the bracket or band can be removed easily, place it in an envelope and save it to bring to your next appointment.
+If your bracket or band is attached to the wire, leave it in place and apply wax for comfort.
+If you can easily remove the bracket or band, place it in an envelope and bring it to your next appointment.